kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 13**
         1. ### **Hint**
+        The password for the next level is stored in `/etc/bandit_pass/bandit14` and **can only be read by user bandit14**.
+For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level. **Note**: localhost is a hostname that refers to the machine you are working on

         2. ### **Solution**
             - First ssh into the host server as the user `bandit13`